qiboteam/qiboml/doc/source/advanced/decoder.rst

        def output_shape(self) -> tuple(int):
            (1, 1)

-Note that it is important to also specify what is the expected output shape of the decoder, for example as in this case we are just dealing with expectation values and, thus, scalars, we are going to set it as :math:`(1,1)`.
+Note that it is important to also specify what is the expected output shape of the decoder, for example as in this case we are just dealing with expectation values and, thus, scalars, we are going to set it to :math:`(1,1)`.

 The ``super().__init__`` and ``super().__call__`` calls here are useful to simplify the implementation of the custom decoder.
 The ``super().__init__`` sets up the initial features needed, i.e. mainly an empty ``nqubits`` ``qibo.Circuit`` with a measurement appended on each qubit.
 Whereas, the ``super().__call__`` takes care of executing the ``qibo.Circuit`` passed as input ``x`` and returns a ``qibo.result`` object, hence one in ``(QuantumState, MeasurementOutcomes, CircuitResult)``.